selforganising/foundersandcoders/_includes/faq.md

-**What is _Founders & Coders_?**
+**What is *Founders & Coders*?**
-It is a course at [Collective Academy](http://camdencollective.co.uk/academy/), sponsored by [Camden Town Unlimited](http://www.camdentownunlimited.com/).

-**Who is this course suitable for?**
-It is for people with little or no experience of programming who want to learn to build web applications.
+It is an intensive full-time course in web development.

+**What is the aim of the course?**
+To give students sufficient skills to seek freelance projects, to find employment, or to work on their own web-based startup.

 **What will I learn?**
-The [class pages](intro) for the current course give an idea of the structure of the course, although some of the content will be changing.
-Coursera's [Startup Engineering](https://www.coursera.org/course/startup) covers some of the same ground.
+You will learn how to create software and build web applications using *JavaScript*, *Node.js*, and a wide variety of libaries and tools.

 **How much does it cost?**
-There are currently no fees.

-**I cannot study full-time.
-Are you offering any other courses?**
-We are concentrating on the full-time course for now, but if you want to hear about new courses, <a href="mailto:collective-academy+subscribe@googlegroups.com" target="_blank">please join the mailing list</a>.

-**Are there any restrictions on who can apply to study at Collective Academy?**
-Anyone over the age of 18 can apply.
-We particularly welcome applications from people aged 18-24 who live in Camden or who have recently studied at a Camden school or college.
+There are no fees, but students are expected to engage in a range of activities in support of both the the course and their own vocational development, including communicating with potential sponsors, employers and clients, and working on client projects.

-**What are the entry requirements?**
+**What are the main reasons I should take this course?**
+The skills it will give you.
+The high commitment level of the other students.
+The quality of the learning experience.

+**Who is this course suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

+**Are there any restrictions on who can apply?**
+Anyone over the age of 18 can apply.
+We particularly welcome applications from people aged 18-24 who live in Camden or who have recently studied at a Camden school or academic institution.

 **What happens after the course ends?**
-You will join our alumni network, for whom we are developing a programme of continuing education and events.
+You will join our alumni network, for whom we are developing a programme of continuing support, education and professional development.

+**I want to find employment as a web developer after the course.
+Can you help?**
+We will provide you with opportunities to establish contact with potential employers during the course and we have a small but growing roster of employers prepared to offer internships to our students after they graduate.

+**I want to work as a freelance developer after the course.
+Can you help?**
+We will help you find real client projects before the end of the course and there may be opportunities to continue to work freelance through *Founders & Coders* after you graduate.

 **I want to work on my own startup idea after the course.
 Can you help?**
-Alumni of the Academy who are serious about starting their own business are encouraged to apply for membership of [Collective](http://camdencollective.co.uk/hubs/) with all the benefits that provides, including free hot-desking space, participation in the Accelerator programme and access to a wider community of fellow founders and business mentors.
+Alumni of the Academy who are serious about starting their own business are encouraged to [apply for membership of *Collective*](http://camdencollective.co.uk/hubs/).

+**How long has the course been running?**
+The first cohort graduated in February 2014 and the third cohort graduate in August 2014.

+**Who is the course run by?**
+The course is run by *Dan Sofer*, hosted by [*Collective*](http://camdencollective.co.uk/) and funded by [*Camden Town Unlimited*](http://www.camdentownunlimited.com/).